manuGil/lecture-notes/swc-notes/shell-notes.md

 cd shell-lesson-data
 ```

-> this fails because `cd` only is aware of subdirectories in current directory.
+> this fails because `cd` only is aware of subdirectories in the current directory.

 ```shell
 cd ../